-For thicker foods such as chops or chicken joint pieces, use the low shelf position.
+For thicker foods such as chops or chicken joint pieces, use a middle to low shelf position.

 USING THE TOP OVEN

 When you are cooking keep children away from the vicinity of the oven.

 Caution: The top element gets extremely hot when in use, so take extra care to avoid touching it.